-Building off a sample of households that were interviewed in Fall 2019, we conduct a timely phone re-survey in August 2020, near the height of the first COVID-19 wave in India, when India had between 50,000 and 70,000 new COVID-19 cases per day.
-This setup not only gives us measures of pre-pandemic baseline characteristics, but also allowed trusted surveyors who had already developed relationships with these households to inquire about women's mental well-being.
+Using a sample of households that were first interviewed in Fall 2019, we conduct a timely phone re-survey in August 2020, near the height of the first COVID-19 wave in India, when India had between 50,000 and 70,000 new COVID-19 cases per day.1 This setup not only gives us measures of pre-pandemic baseline characteristics, but also allowed a trusted organization, which had already a developed relationship with these households, to inquire about women's mental well-being.

-We find that the pandemic is associated with drastic income losses and increases in food insecurity, as well as declines in female mental health and well-being.
-These mental health effects suggest that many important costs of the pandemic may be difficult to observe in standard data sources.
-We note that these declines in well-being may be due to the aggregate stress and economic effects of the pandemic and/or the effect of containment policies.
+We find that the pandemic is associated with drastic income losses and decreases in food security, as well as declines in female mental health and well-being.2 The mental health effects suggest that many important costs of the pandemic may be difficult to observe in standard data sources.
+Additionally, these aggregate effects may stem from both the direct stress and economic effects of the pandemic as well as containment policies that limit economic activity, even as they may stem disease.

-Identifying the impact of containment policies is challenging in most settings.
-We leverage the fact that containment exposure is uniquely heterogeneous in our setting.
+Identifying the impact of containment itself is challenging in most settings.
+We leverage the fact that containment exposure is uniquely variable in our setting.
 While India initially pursued a nation-wide lockdown in response to the pandemic, from June 2020 onward, it had a patchwork of containment zones in which lockdown measures were imposed.
 These zones were determined by district or town authorities, and their size could be as small as one apartment building or a 1 km radius (Express News Service, 2020).
-This mosaic of policies within relatively small geographic areas provides us with a unique opportunity to derive meaningful variation in lockdown policies and assess the relationship of containment with mental health and other measures of well-being.
+This mosaic of policies within relatively small geographic areas provides us with a unique opportunity to leverage meaningful variation in lockdown policies and assess containment's relationship with mental health and other measures of well-being.